 Semiconductor packaging and test services are complex processes that require significant technological and process expertise, and in line with industry practice, customers usually require us to pass a lengthy and rigorous qualification process that may take several months.
-Once qualified and in production, defective packages primarily result from:
+Once qualified and in production, defective packages primarily result from one or more of the following:

 - contaminants in the manufacturing environment;

-- human error;
+- human error:

 - equipment malfunction;

 - changing processes to address environmental requirements;

 - · defective raw materials; or

 - defective plating services.